sindresorhus/df/readme.md

 ### df()

-Returns a promise for an array of filesystems with space info.
+Returns a `Promise<Array>` with a list of filesystems with space info.

 ### df.fs(filesystem)

-Returns a promise for an object with the space info for the specified filesystem.
+Returns a `Promise<Object>` with the space info for the specified filesystem.

 - `filesystem` - The name of the filesystem.
 - `size` - Total size in bytes.